 All plant types fall under the same genus of cannabis, so they are similar, but not exactly the same.
 However, due to the interbreeding of sativa and indica plants over the years, these two plants are practically indistinguishable from just looking at them.
 All of these plants fall under the family of flowering plants called Cannabaceae.

 Hemp and marijuana are both from the cannabis sativa family and appear almost identical.
 Just as oranges and lemons are both citrus plants – they are quite different fruits.
 Breeding has allowed marijuana to produce more of the THC cannabinoids and minimize the amount of CBD it makes.
 Hemp is the opposite.
-Hemp is bred to minimize the production of THC and produce more of the CBD.
+Hemp is bred to minimize the production of THC and produce more CBD.

 Is CBD a Drug?